 Catherine was a strategic advisor and speech writer to every Chief of the Army from 1999 until 2014.
 She subsequently served in as Director of Research and Analysis for the Chief of Air Force.
 She was awarded the Order of Australia in the Military Division in the Australia Day Honours list in 2012.

-Catherine has also written widely on politics and global security issues for News Limited and has appeared as regular guest on the Drum 7-30 Report and Lateline on politics and national security.
+Catherine has written widely on politics and global security issues for News Limited and has appeared as regular guest on the Drum, 7.30 and Sky.

-Catherine is Australia’s most prominent transgendered woman.
-Catherine's personal story of gender transition is compelling and inspiring.
-Her life is the subject of stage production which will be held the Sydney Theatre Company in 2018.
+Catherine's life is the subject of stage production which will be held the Sydney Theatre Company in 2018.